Choose another PM

 The social democratic state offers the best guarantee of preserving the productive capacity of properly regulated productive markets, while ensuring government is the regulator, that government is the funder or provider of public goods and that government offsets the inevitable inequalities of the market with a commitment to fairness for all.

 Employment practices were a key policy area of the Rudd government, and initiatives were introduced in his government’s first year.
 Replacing parts of the Howard government’s industrial relations system was given priority.
-The passage of the Fair Work legislation through Parliament was a signal achievement of the Rudd government, demolishing the Work Choices program which had been an equally prominent reform of John Howard’s government.
+The passage of the Fair Work legislation through Parliament removed the Work Choices program which had been an equally prominent reform of John Howard’s government.
 From 1 January 2010 the new standards applied to all federal employees at all income levels.

 The Rudd government introduced two initiatives to enhance public participation in government: a 'travelling Cabinet' with meetings held around Australia and the 2020 Australia Summit, where 1000 participants gathered at Parliament House on 19–20 April 2008 to generate ideas and strategies in key areas such as climate change, water, international security, health and Indigenous Australia.